 What’s more, the organic reach of social networks is also declining.
-Facebook, Twitter, LinkedIn and others are pushing users to promote content on their platforms with paid advertising.
+Facebook, Twitter, LinkedIn, and others are pushing users to promote content on their platforms with paid advertising.

 What’s it mean to content marketers?
 If you’re serious about producing a steady stream of content that your prospects and customers will find relevant and valuable, you’re going to have to start considering how you’re going to market your marketing for it to get seen, shared and acted on.
-That means amplification of your content is now as important (or more) as the high quality content that you have to produce.
+That means the amplification of your content is now as important (or more) as the high-quality content that you have to produce.
 Because if you invest in expensive asset creation and no one sees your effort, what’s the point?

 As you map your content calendar or adjust it for the upcoming year, consider what category each of content assets will fall into—appetizer or entrée.
 When you do this, you’ll quickly see that you may be producing content that is too heavily weighted to the consideration phase of the sales funnel and you need to step up your creation of stackable appetizers for that awareness phase.

 When conceiving and planing all of your content, it’s essential to consider delivery to mobile devices, not just desktops.
 And as with everything you publish, be authentic and true to your online voice by producing assets with the quality and care that are required to reflect you or your brand online forever.

 Best of luck in your creation kitchen.
 Your target is looking forward to what you’ll be serving up.

 Next step to Content Marketing success.

 If you’re ready to develop a clear strategy and a structured content marketing program with some qualified help, we should talk.